Mean-Field Analysis of Latent Variable Process Models on Dynamically Evolving Graphs with Feedback Effects: Graphon and Multiplexon Convergence of the Latent Particle Network Process

 where for each $s$, $W(s)$ is some representative graphon of $\alt{W}(s)$.
 The problem is that the relabeling may differ for each value of $s$.
 This means that the latent particle associated with the vertex labeled ``1'' may be different in $G'_n(s)$ and $G'_n(s')$ for $s \neq s'$.
 As a result, $\alt{W}[s]$ from \eqref{eqn::badconv} does not properly capture heterogeneities in the joint structure of $G_n$ at different times.

-\ind To handle this, we treat the graph trajectories $G_n[t]$ as \emph{multiplexes}.
+\ind To handle this, we treat the graph trajectory of the $n$-particle system as a \emph{multiplex}, $\bm{G}_n$.
 A multiplex is a collection of graphs sharing a vertex set.
 Each graph is called a \emph{layer} of the multiplex network.
-For example, $G_n[t]$ is a multiplex network on the vertex set $[1:n]$ with $t+1$ layers where for all $s \in [t]$, the $s$th layer of the multiplex consists of the edges in $G_n(s)$.
+For example, $\bm{G}_n$ is a multiplex network on the vertex set $[1:n]$ with $t+1$ layers where for all $s \in [t]$, the $s$th layer of the multiplex consists of the edges in $G_n(s)$.